alvaroabascar/enzmc/README.md

 1- We choose the "real" values of the parameters.
 2- We calculate the v0 at the chosen points.
 3- We add a random error to each v0, obtaining a pseudo-experimental data set.
-4- We perform nonlinar regression on that data set, obtaining the values of the parameters.
+4- We perform nonlinear regression on that data set, obtaining the values of the parameters.
 5- We repeat steps 3,4 several thousand times.
 6- For each parameter, we obtain its mean and its standard deviation with